pyrocko/grond/docs/source/method/index.rst

     :align: center
     :alt: alternate text

-    **Figure 1**: Overview of Grond's objective function design.
-Each optimisation target (waveform, satellite and campaign GNSS) handles weights similarly and bootstraps differently.
+    **Figure 1**: Overview of Grond's :term:`objective function` design.
+Each optimisation :term:`target` (waveform, satellite and campaign GNSS) handles weights similarly and bootstraps differently.
 Details on how each target and weight vector is formed is described in the section below.

 Misfit calculation and objective function